proud609/Bastet/README.md

 poetry run python cli/main.py scan
 ```

-The script will scan all contracts in the `dataset/scan_queue` directory using the processor workflows that you have activated by turning on their respective switch buttons.
+The script will scan all contracts in the `dataset/scan_queue` directory using all workflows that you have activated by turning on their respective switch buttons.

 > you can use flag `--help` for detail information of flag you can use

 ### Scan Single Contract with Single Processor Workflow

-1. Go into Processor workflow you want to scan.
+1. Go into the workflow you want to scan.
 2. Click the **Chat** button on the bottom and input the contract content.

 ### Evaluation